Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data

+The prior distributions for MINTS were specified using the data-based algorithm to determine the value of the control parameters.
+For the global parameters, the data-based algorithm results in the following prior distributions:

+The joint prior distribution of $(Y_{c,0}, X_{c,0})$ was estimated using an early subset of data that covered years 1970 to 1980 to balance between only including observations close to the first time period and having a sufficient number of observations in the chosen subset.
+The truncation for the joint prior distribution is specified based on substantive knowledge that $\mathbf{X}$ and $\mathbf{Y}$ are generally increasing over time.
+The joint prior distribution of $(Y_{c,0}, X_{c,0})$ is

+where the truncation is such that $X_{c,0}$ is bounded from below by 0 and from above by the maximum observed value of GER for country $c$. $Y_{c,0}$ is bounded from below by 0 and from above by the minimum of $X_{c,0}$ and the maximum observed value of NER for country $c$.

+To check that these prior distributions are appropriate for the school enrollment application, we conducted a prior predictive check and visually compared the prior and posterior distributions for the parameters specified using the data-based algorithm.
+We found that the chosen prior distributions are sufficiently diffuse and do not overwhelm the posterior.
+Details of these assessments can be found in Section 9 of the Supplementary Material (\cite{LiuRaftery2025}).

-We used MINTS to create 40 multiple imputations for the missing country-years in the original enrollment data set without simulating any additional country-years as missing.
-Figure \ref{fig:full} shows the multiple imputations for Afghanistan, Belgium, Spain, and Nigeria for NER as translucent red circles along with the observed values of NER and GER from the original data set in solid red and black circles, respectively.
+Figure \ref{fig:full} illustrates the multiply imputed values for NER from MINTS for Afghanistan, Belgium, Spain, and Nigeria.
+The multiple imputations for NER are shown as translucent grey circles, while the observed values of NER and GER from the original data set are shown as open and solid black circles, respectively.